amd/InfinityHub-CI/rochpl/README.md

 `export PATH=$PWD/bin:$PATH`

 ### Docker
-Download the rocHPL Docker script and other build code from [here](/rochpl/docker) if you want build a Docker Container version of the code.
+Download the [rocHPL Docker script and other build code](/rochpl/docker) if you want build a Docker Container version of the code.

 The Docker image can be built using the provided Dockerfile source file.
 Starting in the directory that contains the `docker` directory, issue the command:
 ```